burakuyar/MusicXMLConverter/README.md

 # instantiate the score object
 piece = SymbTrScore(txtpath, mu2path, symbtrname=symbtrname, mbid_url=mbid_url)

-xmlstr = piece.convertsymbtr2xml()   # xml conversion; outputs the xml score as string piece.writexml(outpath)  # you can also save the score to a file after calling the conversion method above
+# xml conversion; outputs the xml score as string
+xmlstr = piece.convertsymbtr2xml()

+# you can also save the score to a file after conversion
+piece.writexml(outpath)
 ```

 You can refer to [demo.ipynb](https://github.com/burakuyar/MusicXMLConverter/blob/master/demo.ipynb) for an interactive demo.